mitchelldmiller/quick-mail-wp-plugin/readme.txt

 >Quick Mail is the easiest way to send email with attachments to WordPress users on your site, or send private replies to comments.
 Compatible with multisite.

 Send a quick email from WordPress Dashboard to WordPress users, or anyone.
-Adds Quick Mail to Tools menu.
+Adds Quick Mail to Tools menu and comment replies.

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).